 - Supporting teachers with implementation of strategies within the classroom

-The ELA-8 Teaching and Learning Center addresses emerging learning issues for children in pre-K through eighth grade.
+The Pre-K to 8 Teaching and Learning Center addresses emerging learning issues for children in pre-K through eighth grade.
 The amount of support is tailored to the individual needs of each student.

-A detailed explanation of all ELA-8 Teaching and Learning protocols and services can be found in the ELA-8 Parent and Student Handbook.
+A detailed explanation of all Pre-K to 8 Teaching and Learning protocols and services can be found in the Pre-K to 8 Parent and Student Handbook.

 At the Upper School, each student who receives direct support from the Glenn Teaching and Learning Center is assigned to a learning specialist, who serves as his or her academic coach.
 Students are scheduled to spend one period in the Center to meet with their coach.
 Learning specialists assist students in developing goals, identifying action steps and planning for accountability, while also helping them become better self-advocates.
 Coaching sessions keep students on track and allow them to quickly address obstacles that interfere with progress.